Orchids are one of the most mesmerizing plants you can have in your garden or home. But the idea of propagating them might seem daunting. Fear not!

 Watering

 Overwatering is the quickest way to kill an orchid.
-During the growing season, water them once a week, making sure the potting mix dries out between waterings.
+When they’re in the growing season then water them once a week and make sure then putting mix dries out between each watering.

 Humidity and Air Circulation